Magyartanulas/magyartanulas.github.io/articles.md

 * Ez az ember itt dolgozik. - (This person works here.)
 * Ez egy öreg fa. - (This is an old tree.)
-* Az a fiú mindig panszkodik. - (That boy is always complaining.)
+* Az a fiú mindig panaszkodik. - (That boy is always complaining.)
 * Az egy híres épület. - (That's a famous building.)

 The definite article is also used before abstract nouns.